Nelvinom/Akan-names/README.md

-# Introduction &Objectives
+# Introduction & Objectives
 * Build a professional and working form that generates the names in Akan names as in Ghana site from scratch, showcasing work and skills that I possess, have created, or acquired, let visitors and potential employers get to know a little about me as a developer.
 ### Requirements
-* Responsive on common devices, desktop, tablet, phone etc...
+>>> Responsive on common devices, desktop, tablet, phone etc...
-* Javascript functionality, interesting scroll animations and birthday form
+>>> Javascript functionality, interesting scroll animations and birthday form
-* Flexbox for responsive design
+>>> Flexbox for responsive design
-* Applying  Boostrap for responsive
+>>> Applying  Boostrap for responsive
 ### Project Timeline

 * Mockup website using wireframes, create storyboards etc.